shovitraj/GettingAndCleaningData-Week4-Assignment/codebook.md

 3. #### Uses descriptive activity names to name the activities in the dataset
      + Assigns column names to Y_total as "activityID".

-4. #### Appropriately labels the dataset with descriptive variable names.
+4. #### Appropriately labels the data set with descriptive variable names.
      + Assigns column names to X_total with respective features.
      + Assigns column names to sub_all as "subjectID"

-5. #### From the dataset in step 4, creates a second independent tidy dataset with the average of each variable for each  activity and each subject.
+5. #### From the data set in step 4, creates a second independent tidy data set with the average of each variable for each  activity and each subject.
     + tidy_data (180 rows, 81 columns) is created by grouping activity and each subject, and taking the mean of each variable.
     + Export tidy_data into tidy_data.txt file

-## Measurements of Tidy dataset
+## Measurements of Tidy data set

 1. "activityID"